Douglas M. Head

 Douglas Michael Head (April 14, 1930 – February 2, 2011) was an American lawyer and politician who served as the 25th Attorney General of Minnesota.
-As of 2023, Head remains the most recent Republican to have held the office.
+As of 2024, Head remains the most recent Republican to have held the office.

 Early life and education

-Born in Minneapolis, Minnesota, Head graduated with a Bachelor of Arts from Yale University and an LL.B. from the University of Minnesota Law School, where he graduated in 1956 along with classmate and also future Attorney General Walter Mondale.
+Born in Minneapolis, Minnesota, Head graduated with a Bachelor of Arts from Yale University and an LL.B. from the University of Minnesota Law School, where he graduated in 1956 along with classmate and future Attorney General Walter Mondale.

 Career

 Passing the bar in 1957, he was elected to the Minnesota House of Representatives and served from 1961 to 1964.
 He was elected Attorney General in 1966 and assumed office on January 2, 1967, serving until January 4, 1971.
-To date, he is the last Republican elected Attorney General of Minnesota.
+To date, he is the last Republican-elected Attorney General of Minnesota.

 Head was an unsuccessful candidate for Governor of Minnesota in the 1970 election, losing to the DFL nominee, Wendell Anderson.
-In 1971, along with former Minnesota Solicitor General Jerome D. Truhn, he co-founded the law firm of Head & Truhn (now Head, Seifert & Vander Weide).
+In 1971, along with former Minnesota Solicitor General Jerome D. Truhn, he co-founded the law firm Head & Truhn (now Head, Seifert & Vander Weide).

 Head died on February 2, 2011, from natural causes at his home in Minneapolis.
 He was 80 years old.